Skip to content

 The Dirty Onion & Yardbird

 Now that’s something to see!!
-Housed inside Belfast’s oldest building was constructed back in 1780, the Dirty Onion constitutes a modern take on traditional Irish pubs.
-You will enjoy live music as you have your drink inside this low-ceiled place, whose courtyard stretches out to Hill Street.
+Housed inside Belfast’s oldest building, which was constructed in 1780, the Dirty Onion is a modern take on traditional Irish pubs.
+You will enjoy live music as you have your drink inside this low-ceiling place, whose courtyard stretches out to Hill Street.

-Upstairs is Yardbird.
-It is a rotisserie chicken restaurant.
-Here you will order your chicken and see it as it is being cooked before your eyes.
+Upstairs is Yardbird, a rotisserie chicken restaurant.
+Here, you will order your chicken and watch it being cooked before your eyes.
 The menu is not big, but the taste is out of this world!!
 Their chickens are marinated in lemon, buttermilk, and paprika for 24 hours before they are cooked and served to guests.
 It will be like so much yummy in your tummy!!

 Bookings are allowed for up to 6 people per table.
 Otherwise, Yardbird operates on a first-come, first-served basis.
-It is open all days of the week from noon to 11:00 p.m.
-You can find them on 3 Hill Street, Belfast.
+It is open all days of the week from noon to 11:00 p.m. and is located at 3 Hill Street, Belfast.

 Granny Annies

-Here you will enjoy your meal in the company of live music playing seven nights a week.
-It is a family-operated restaurant that has a tantalising gastro menu and features fresh local produce.
+Here, you will enjoy your meal in the company of live music playing seven nights a week.
+It is a family-operated restaurant with a tempting gastro menu and fresh local produce.

 Served with love, lunch could be ordered all day from noon onwards.
 Granny Annies also serves traditional roasts on Sundays.
 A children’s menu is also available here.